-To preserve resources that are important to a community, and to make them publicly accessible to researchers, students, and the general public.
+To preserve existing resources that are important to a community, and to make them publicly accessible to researchers, students, and the general public.
 To find out more about our Preservation & Access Grants click HERE.

 The humanities help us explore more deeply what it means to be human and what matters to us.
 We explore our values and histories and philosophies.
 We challenge each other to pause, listen, and be curious about experiences that are not our own.
 The humanities help us explore our identities, and build community and connection.
 They help us remember who we are and where we are going together.